-I tried hard to find any significant negatives about these wheels, but the only thing I could find was the higher weight and lower stiffness, which resulted in worse responsiveness.
+I tried hard to find any significant negatives about these wheels, but the only issue I found was their higher weight and lower stiffness, which resulted in worse responsiveness.

-However, most other features, like crosswind stability, riding comfort, serviceability, or ability to maintain speed, are above average—especially in this price range.
+However, most other features, such as crosswind stability, riding comfort, serviceability, and ability to maintain speed, are above average – especially in this price range.

-When we add a unique rim wave-like pattern, which helps you stand out from the crowd, these wheels deserve your attention.
+When we consider the unique rim wave-like pattern, which helps you stand out from the crowd, these wheels certainly deserve your attention.

-They are ideal for flat or rolling terrain and for people who are looking for easily serviceable wheels, they can rely on.
+They are ideal for flat or rolling terrain and for those looking for easily serviceable wheels they can rely on.